will-molloy/Mixed-Reality-Piano-Tutor/README.md

 ### Play
 - Play the 'MainUI' scene
-- Navigate the UI to play a MIDI file
+- Navigate the UI to play a MIDI file, set the game speed, and username
+- Make sure your keyboard controls the scene by clicking on the game screen
 - Press 'Enter' to load the piano roll once in the 'PlayMode' scene
 - Press 'h' to toggle the virtual piano
-  - You may also continue to calibrate if needed
 - Press 'o' to toggle the ZED-Mini's occlusion
 - Press 'Escape' to quit the song early and view the end-of-session feedback
     - Scroll the feedback with: PageUp, PageDown
-    - Alternatively view this mode from the 'HistoryUI' scene
+    - This will also save the session, hence you can alternatively view this mode from the 'HistoryUI' scene
+-  Note you can continue to adjust the calibration while in game

 ### Load MIDI files
 - Place your files in 'Assets/MIDI'
     -  They will automatically be detected
 - Update MIDI file difficulty associations in the 'Assets/Resources/midi-difficulties.json' file

+### Changing defaults
+- In the RunTimeSettings.cs class (found in Assets/Scripts) you can edit defaults such as the MIDI directory, and default song chosen for the PlayMode scene
+- Future work includes creating a user interface for this

 ## Contribute
 - Feel free to fork the repository